 In some patients, the symptoms may be very subtle and their heart condition may be diagnosed only in adulthood (GUCH – grown-up congenital heart disease).
 However, in most affected children the problem will be apparent soon after the birth on clinical examination.
 The final diagnosis will be made with echocardiography and in extreme cases an rrgent heart surgery may be required.

 The most common symptoms include:

-Some of the more common types of the congenital heart disease are as follows: aortic stenosis, coarctation of the aorta, atrial septal defect, hypoplastic left heart, patent ductus arteriosus, pulmonary atresia, pulmonary stenosis, tetralogy of Fallot, transposition of the great arteries, tricuspid atresia, ventricular septal defect.
+Some of the more common examples of congenital heart disease are: aortic stenosis, coarctation of the aorta, atrial and ventricular septal defect, hypoplastic left heart, patent ductus arteriosus, pulmonary atresia, pulmonary stenosis, tetralogy of Fallot, transposition of the great arteries and tricuspid atresia.

 Three main types of the congenital heart disease are:

 The prognosis in congenital heart disease depends on type and severity of the underlying problem.
-Most children can undergo surgery which will normalize heart’s function and enable them to lead active life.
-A long term follow-up under specialized cardiologists with interest in congenital heart disease with serial echocardiography may be required.
+Most children can undergo surgery which will enable them to lead active life but even after a successful surgery most children with congenital heart disease need a long-term follow-up under specialized cardiologists with serial echocardiography.
 Medication and in some cases, repeat surgery may be necessary.